 BVI Gateway Traveler Authorization Certificate at a cost of $105.00.

 Proof of a negative RT-PCR COVID-19 test taken 3-5 days before arrival

 RT-PCR COVID-19 testing upon arrival and quarantine until they can produce a negative test result.

-Travelers visiting the island must fill out a health questionnaire 24 hours before arrival, submit a negative COVID-19 PCR test taken within 24-72 hours of their flight, and undertake an additional test at their port of entry.
+Travelers visiting the island must fill out a health questionnaire 24 hours before arrival, submit a negative COVID-19 PCR test taken within 24-72 hours of their flight.

 Fully vaccinated travelers must undertake a Rapid Diagnostic Test upon arrival.
 If negative, travelers will need to quarantine for 2 days only.